Beginners Guide: Realistic Pencil Drawing

 A pen has a fixed brightness value!

-The way to create different brightness values in pen drawing is to create more lines in the same area for a darker value and fewer lines for a lighter value.
+The way to create the illusion of different brightness values when drawing with a pen is to create more lines in the same area for a darker value and fewer lines for a lighter value.

 Since all materials are made of atoms and molecules, they will never be one hundred percent smooth.